 If you want access to hidden sites such as Silk Road (closed), Agora, Middle Earth, etc., you MUST use Tor browseras these places are not accessible without.

-Download in English Tor browser free
+Download Tor browser free

 On Android, you can encrypt the entire Internet connection with the Tor network using the app Orbot.